 - Company Syndicate, establishing a company with other individuals to save the cost of VAT on a new Yacht

-- Self-Managed Syndicate, the individuals, look after the boat themselves.
+- Self-Managed Syndicate, the individuals look after the boat themselves.

-Forming a Syndicate
+Forming a Yacht Syndicate

-In the first instance, an individual will register as an interested stakeholder for a Syndicate.
+First, an individual will register as an interested stakeholder for a Syndicate.
 A small refundable deposit is made until other syndicate members are found.
 We will communicate the progress of the Syndicate discussing Yacht options.
 When we have a majority of stakeholders, we form a syndicate based on a collective agreement.
 The syndicates we create are based in Port Ginesta Marina Barcelona.

-All costs such as insurance, marina berthing, and maintenance are divided equally between the shareholders.
+All costs, such as insurance, marina berthing, and maintenance, are divided equally between the shareholders.

 A shareholder can sell a share at any time and leave the Syndicate.
 The selling shareholder decides the value of the share.
 Our experience is shareholders usually stay in a syndicate for about three years, but there is no time limit.